MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-amazon-kinesis-data-streams.md

 This article shows you how to add Amazon Kinesis Data Streams source to an eventstream.

-Amazon Kinesis Data Streams is a massively scalable, highly durable data ingestion and processing service optimized for [streaming data](https://aws.amazon.com/what-is/streaming-data/).
-By integrating Amazon Kinesis Data Streams as a source within your Eventstream, you can seamlessly process real-time data streams before routing them to multiple destinations within Fabric.
+[Amazon Kinesis Data Streams](https://aws.amazon.com/kinesis/data-streams/) is a massively scalable, highly durable data ingestion and processing service optimized for streaming data.
+By integrating Amazon Kinesis Data Streams as a source within your eventstream, you can seamlessly process real-time data streams before routing them to multiple destinations within Fabric.

 ## Prerequisites

 - Access to the Fabric **premium workspace** with **Contributor** or higher permissions.
-- An AWS account with the Kinesis Data Streams service enabled.
+- An Amazon Web Services (AWS) account with the Kinesis Data Streams service enabled.

 ## Add Amazon Kinesis Data Streams as a source